aelve/harold/README.md

   * "report" for Haskell Report implementations.
   * "naive" for naive/teaching implementations.
+  * "ghc" for GHC additions, things added to `base` which aren't in the Report, etc.
   * Anything else is valid for inclusion as well: for instance, one of the implementations of `reverse` is called "with accumulator".